You are here

 - Special protections are required if the human subjects in a proposed study are part of a vulnerable population (e.g., minor, cognitively impaired individuals, or prisoners).

-At U-M there are nine review boards operated by four umbrella IRBs (contact information below).
+At U-M there are eight review boards administered by two IRBs Offices (contact information below).
 No research involving human subjects can begin until the applicable IRB has reviewed and approved the proposed activity.